Academic Guideline Overview for Spring Term

 - For large classes that enrollment exceeds the student capacity of a given classroom, faculty will contact students with information about attending face-to-face classes before the term starts and when the class roster is finalized.
 Faculty will be notified individually if their class enrollment exceeds the student capacity of a given classroom.

 - IMPORTANT: If a student chooses to take a course via “Live Video Stream” (defined below) for the term, the student must inform the instructor during the first week of classes.
 The instructor may assign the vacant seat to another student who wishes to take the class face-to-face.
 Once the choice is made, respective attendance policies apply.

 Academic Affairs – Instructional Operations

-Lectures will be delivered in two modalities during the Winter Term: Face-to-face (with live video streaming) and virtual.
+Lectures will be delivered in two modalities during the Spring Term: Face-to-face (with live video streaming) and virtual.
 The following explains each of the delivery modalities offered:

 - Face-to-Face Classes: A majority of the classes are to be offered face-to-face.
 These classes include many of the major courses with a few exceptions (please see Virtual Classes).
 To provide the best in-person class experiences to the students and to ensure the safety of faculty and students, all face-to-face classes will not exceed the classroom size with social distancing guidelines in place.

 - For the classes and labs that enrollment does not exceed room capacity, all students can attend, in person, all class and lab sessions.
 For large classes that enrollment exceeds the student capacity of a given classroom, faculty will contact students with information about attending face-to-face classes before the term starts and when the class roster is finalized.